rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

     Entry to the HackLab  Kyiv

-Their hackerspace consist mainly of people which are interested in mechanical engineering and electronics.
+Their hackerspace consist mostly of people which are interested in mechanical engineering and electronics.
 So they are quite awesomely equipped with multiple CNC machines, 3D printers, compressors and lots of other tools.